 How Long Will I Need To Do Occupational Therapy

-As therapy aims to meet your set goals, this often takes place in an agreed time frame based on a variety of reasons such as length of time since your stroke, the severity of deficits/needs, or insurance limitations but can be adjusted depending on your goals and progress.
+As therapy aims to meet your set goals, this often takes place in an agreed time frame based on a variety of reasons such as length of time since your stroke, the severity of deficits/needs, or insurance limitations but can be adjusted depending on your goals and progress, especially once you reach the chronic stroke phase.
 At times, if your progress has plateaued, you and your therapist may agree to end therapy.

 When your therapy has ended, the therapist will discuss reasons with you and also come up with a discharge plan for you to continue to work on at home outside of structured therapy.
 This may include a combination of exercises and activities that you can do in your home or potentially out of the home (e.g. community exercise class).